Pachhai Vilakku (1964 film)

 Pachhai Vilakku is a 1964 Indian Tamil-language drama film, directed by A. Bhimsingh and produced by Rama.
 Arangannal, A. R. Hassan Khan and T. S. Aadhi Narayanan.
 The film stars Sivaji Ganesan, C. R. Vijayakumari, S. S. Rajendran and S. V. Ranga Rao.
 It was released on 3 April 1964, and became a box-office success, running for over 100 days in theatres.

+Plot

+Sarathy (Sivaji Ganesan) is a railway engine driver.
+His mother dies because of inadequate medical facilities.
+A woman who subsequently looks after Sarathy and his brother also dies, leaving behind her daughter Sumathi (C. R. Vijayakumari).

+Sarathy becomes deeply attached to Sumathi and treats her as his own sister.
+He makes it his life's mission to educate her and ensure she becomes a doctor, so that she can serve people who lack proper medical care.

+Sumathi's marriage prospects, however, bring complications.
+Pasupathi (S. S. Rajendran) is interested in her, while Sarathy's uncle Rajapathar (M. R. Radha) has his own selfish designs.
+Sarathy's efforts to protect Sumathi's future and fulfil his promise form the central conflict.

+The film combines family sentiment, sacrifice, love and social concern, with Sarathy's railway life providing the backdrop.
+The climax centres on his determination to overcome the conspiracies against Sumathi and fulfil his dream of seeing her become a doctor.

 Production

-Saravanan who was doing a film on engine driver was on search of suitable title while crossing railway gate at T. Nagar.
+M. Saravanan who was doing a film on engine driver was on search of suitable title while crossing railway gate at T. Nagar.
 He stuck posters with green light as main feature in a wall near the railway gate which led Bhimsingh to name his film as Pachhai Vilakku.
-The film was initially shot in 8000 ft which left Meiyappan unimpressed and decided to reshoot with different story on the same backdrop with the additional cast involving Rajan and Pushpalatha.
+The film was initially shot in 8000 ft which left A. V. Meiyappan unimpressed and decided to reshoot with different story on the same backdrop with the additional cast involving Rajan and Pushpalatha.
 Many scenes were shot at the Basin Bridge Junction railway station.